kitnil/awesome/README.md

 - [deep-learning-drizzle](https://github.com/kmario23/deep-learning-drizzle) - Drench yourself in Deep Learning, Reinforcement Learning, Machine Learning, Computer Vision, and NLP by learning from these exciting lectures!!
 - [interview](https://github.com/aylei/interview) - 写在19年初的后端社招面试经历🤑(文末有内推)
 - [nginx-cheatsheet](https://github.com/SimulatedGREG/nginx-cheatsheet) - A quick reference to common server configurations from serving static files to using in congruency with Node.js applications.
-- [nginx-admins-handbook](https://github.com/trimstray/nginx-admins-handbook) - These notes describes how to improve Nginx performance, security and other important things; @ssllabs A+ 100%.
+- [nginx-admins-handbook](https://github.com/trimstray/nginx-admins-handbook) - These notes describes how to improve Nginx performance, security and other important things; @ssllabs A+ 100%, @mozilla A+ 120/100.
-- [kubernetes-failure-stories](https://github.com/hjacobs/kubernetes-failure-stories) - Compilation of public failure/horror stories related to Kubernetes
 - [the-practical-linux-hardening-guide](https://github.com/trimstray/the-practical-linux-hardening-guide) - This guide details creating a secure Linux production system.
 OpenSCAP (C2S/CIS, STIG).
 - [awesome-rofi](https://github.com/cjbassi/awesome-rofi) - A curated list of awesome rofi (and dmenu) applications
 - [linux-hardening-checklist](https://github.com/trimstray/linux-hardening-checklist) - Simple checklist to help you deploying the most important areas of the GNU/Linux production systems - work in progress.